bomkei/metro/README_EN.md

 ## Interpreter

 No other libraries or tools such as yacc or lex are used.<br>
-The interpreter is written in C++ including lexer and parser.
+The interpreter is written in C++ including lexer and evaluator.

 # Memory safety
 The garbage collector will manage the objects for you.